Quick Answer

 • The label stays the same even when the contents don’t.

-Sarah, who runs a clothing boutique, stores seasonal inventory in labeled bins.
+A boutique that stores seasonal inventory in labeled bins runs into this quickly.
 By the third season, the labels reflect how the boxes used to look, not what they hold now.
-She ends up pulling multiple bins just to find one size or color.
+Finding one size or color means pulling multiple bins.

 Physical labels are limited by space.
 Long descriptions do not fit well.
 Rewriting labels every time something changes becomes a chore.
 Digital lists help, but only if people remember to update them and can match the list to the right box.